luismts/xamarin-roadmap/roadmaps/csharp-roadmap.md

 - [Tutorial: Create a simple C# console app in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/get-started/csharp/tutorial-console?view=vs-2017)
 - [Inside a C# program](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/)

+> Recommended Prerequisites: Adding Behavior into our Apps [CSC104]

 ## Method Parameters and Constructors [CSC106]

 A key part of working with methods is sending arguments in and getting results out.
 This module shows you how to use optional parameters to add flexibility to method inputs and how to use output parameters to return multiple values.
 Another important issue for any programming languages is initialization of data fields.
 Whenever you create a new object, you should think about what values you should assign to the fields to ensure the object is ready for use.
 This module covers how to use special methods called constructors to perform this initialization.